 We can confirm the Polystation is officially dead, unless the pull something out of the bag that blows us away.
-We want a PS4 mini or a PS5 concept before it comes out.
+We want a PS4 mini.
 Heck, we’d even like them to give the PSP concept a go!

 The fact that it still exists is beyond us, how Sony aren’t onto them is a question we ask ourselves all the time.
 But from what we can gather “legally” they are doing nothing wrong.
 They are titling the product different, it’s not using Sony branding, it’s not using real games, and the controller are generic and not breaking any patents.
 Touche China, touche!

 This article may contain affiliate links.
 If you use these links to purchase an item we may earn a commission.
 Thank you for your support.

 A 31 year old British fella that’s had a Gameboy ever since he was a child.
 Brandon is the founder of RetroDodo and has created a YouTube channel with 260,000 subscribers dedicated to retro gaming products.
 He now wants to create the No.1 site to showcase the latest retro products from around the globe.